LinkedIn Recommendations: How Reliable Are They?

 In other words, the vast majority of my LinkedIn Skill Endorsements have been given by LinkedIn members who have never seen my work or any of the skills they have chosen to endorse.
 Of course, I could be an outlier.
 So please let me know what you have observed.

-LinkedIn treats Skill Endorsements as validations of abilities.
-From where I sit, it is a false premise since most of the endorsements come from people who know little, if anything, about the quality of my work.
-Those relatively bogus endorsements are then used algorithmically to tell LinkedIn members which of my skills are the strongest.
-From what I’m able to gather, skills with the most endorsements rise to the top.
+LinkedIn treats recommendations as validations of abilities.
+From where I sit, it is a false premise since most of the kudos come from people who know little, if anything, about the quality of my work.
+Those relatively bogus recommendations are then used algorithmically to tell LinkedIn members which of my skills are the strongest.
+From what I’m able to gather, skills with the most recommendations rise to the top.

-Question: Why does LinkedIn cap the number of endorsements at 99+?
+Question: Why does LinkedIn cap the number of recommendations at 99+?
 Is it that I’ve received too many to seem legit?
 (I honestly don’t know the answer.
 Let me know if you do.)

-Qualitatively, LinkedIn Skill Endorsements would not hold up under the least bit of scrutiny.
+Qualitatively, LinkedIn Recommendations would not hold up under the least bit of scrutiny.
 They are not a reliable indicator or measure of excellence.
 They are more a nicety designed to help us make friends on LinkedIn.
 I get that.
 Besides, what would we do instead?

 However, as quantum information theorist Ivana Kurecix pointed on in a recent blog post, flattery is not the best way to make friends: sharing secrets is.
 She cites the study, Experimental Generation of Interpersonal Closeness: A Procedure and Some Preliminary Findings (A. Aron et al.; 1997).
 For those who do not wish to wade through all the data, she summarized the findings thusly:

 Recommendations may be great: But Shared Secrets Are Better